 But beware, there are many different music libraries and they have different ways of selling and licensing your music.
 A great resource is the Music Library Report.
 I have looked around a little bit, and it seems to be a great resource with a lot of activity.
 They also have a Composer Corner with some great advice and interviews.
 One day, I will post a report about the music library report, until then you can check it out.

-And then, last but not least, is going for a career as a concert composer.
 This is, like all other roads, a tough road to follow.
-The main reason is, most people want to hear other kinds of music.
+The main reason is most people want to hear other kinds of music.
 There is just not a huge market for traditional concert composing.
 In fact, I don’t even know what to call it, because people seem to get all up in arms when you use the wrong terminology.
 But at the risk of being politically incorrect for the composing community, I will call it what the vast majority of the public calls it… Classical… gasp! …silence…

 In all seriousness, a lot of orchestras around the country are struggling.
 There are some shining stars, but for the most part, the return on investment for say, a Justin Bieber concert, is much higher than a classical concert.